TestCentricity/testcentricity_web/README.md

-The TestCentricity™ Web core framework for desktop and mobile web browser-based app testing implements a Page Object Model DSL for use with Cucumber (version 7.x or greater) or RSpec, and Selenium-Webdriver (version 4.18).
+The TestCentricity™ Web core framework for desktop and mobile web browser-based app testing implements a Page Object Model DSL for use with Cucumber (version 7.x or greater) or RSpec, and Selenium-Webdriver.
 It also facilitates the configuration of the appropriate Selenium-Webdriver capabilities required to establish connections with one or more local or cloud hosted desktop or mobile web browsers.

 The TestCentricity™ Web gem supports connecting to, and running automated tests against the following target web browsers:
 * locally hosted desktop browsers (Chrome, Edge, Firefox, or Safari)